kristopolous/fiction/framework.md

 forbidden.

-People were so committed to the more convoluted orthodoxy that anyone who questioned it was literally burned alive for heresy.
+People were so committed to the more convoluted orthodoxy that anyone who questioned it was put on trial for heresy.

-Claiming that A -> B was even possible would have been an actual death sentence.
+Claiming that A -> B was even possible was the crime.

-The great success of React is in enforcing a new kind of authoritarianism.
-So react enforces the doctrine by explicitly disallowing heretical code.
+The great success of React is in enforcing a new kind of authoritarianism: it enforces doctrine by explicitly disallowing heretical code.

-It's effectively an authoritarian and maintains equilibruim, as Adam Przeworski claims "mainly on lies, fear and economic prosperity".
+Longevity is achieved through a equilibrium maintaining de-facto authoritarianism and maintains equilibruim.
+Political scientist Adam Przeworski claims authoritarianism can reach a stable configuration "mainly on lies, fear and economic prosperity":

  * There needs to be an economic value to the doctrine perceived in the mind of the prospect.
  * There has to be a fear of losing out or falling behind by not adhering to the orthodoxy